databendlabs/databend/docs/doc/12-load-data/06-data-load-transform.md

 ## Tutorials

-This section includes tutorials that provide hands-on experience on how to transform data during a data load.
+This section provides three brief tutorials that offer practical guidance on how to transform data while loading it.
+Please note that these tutorials are independent of each other, and you don't need to complete them in order.
+Feel free to follow along based on your needs.

 ### Before You Begin

-Download the sample file employees.parquet, then upload it to the user stage using the [File Upload API](../11-integrations/00-api/10-put-to-stage.md).
+Download the sample file [employees.parquet](https://datasets.databend.rs/employees.parquet) and then upload it to your user stage using the [File Upload API](../11-integrations/00-api/10-put-to-stage.md).
+If you query the file after upload, you will find that it contains these records:

 ```sql
 SELECT * FROM @~/employees.parquet;